Set up database auditing

 excluded_roles: dse_admin, jim

-When audit logging is enabled and includes DML category events, sensitive data, such as password columns, are exposed in the message portion of the audit log.
+When you enable audit logging and include DML category events, sensitive data, such as password columns, are exposed in the message portion of the audit log.

 The replace function uses a regular expressions to modify the data.